Iterative-Alchemy/rasayana_io/README.md

 There would be no limit to the total number of cards (i.e. no total issue size).
 Instead, you create rarity and value by purchasing the base cards with hidden attributes and combine them to power up.

-This would ideally lead to a continuous supply of initial funding to the PIVX Foundation as people continue to buy more cards.
+This would ideally lead to a continuous supply of initial funding to the Cardano Foundation, Catalyst, (and Iterative Alchemy Cardano Stake Pool) as people continue to buy more cards.
 Once they make the initial purchase all profits from trading in the market would be theirs.

 In keeping with the user choices in creating the deck they want, the objects would be tiered and this would allow for higher tier objects to override the lesser.
 The collector would be able to combine either two or three cards to give additional choices about the result he’s looking for.